cncf/wg-coc/code-of-conduct-proposed.md

 ## Scope

-This code of conduct applies both within project spaces and in other spaces when an individual's words or actions directly pertain to a CNCF project or the CNCF community.
+This code of conduct applies:
+* within project and community spaces,
+* in other spaces when an individual's words or actions are directed at a CNCF project or the CNCF community, and
+* when an individual participant in the CNCF community is directly harassing another participant.

 ### CNCF Events